Christian-TUM-Makerspace/Tissue-Culture-Rotator_-_repair-and-OD_measuring/README.md

 The ...
 Drehscheibe usw. ... is rebuilt in order to allow the OD measurements.

-The project involves progamming, elektronics, 3D CAD, 3D printing, Lasercutting and more.
+The project involves progamming, electronics, 3D CAD, 3D printing, Lasercutting and more.